-- 1. All applicants are required to complete a potential student questionnaire form for admission. - 2.
-Applicants to CNI College must attend an initial personal interview with a CNI College Admissions Advisor and receive a tour of the campus. - 3.
+1. All applicants are required to complete a potential student questionnaire form for admission.

+- 2. Applicants to CNI College must attend an initial personal interview with a CNI College Admissions Advisor and receive a tour of the campus. - 3.
 Applicants must be at least 17 years of age to be considered for admission.
 Parents and significant others are encouraged to attend initial interviews and tours. - 4.
 A \$100 non-refundable applicant fee is required to apply for the BSN program.
 There is no application fee for the other programs. - 5.
-An applicant who is a high school graduate, who has earned a General Education Development (GED) certificate, or who has earned a foreign degree that has been credentialed for 12th grade proficiency may apply for enrollment in any of the programs offered at CNI College. - 6.
+An applicant who is a high school graduate, who has earned a General Education Development (GED) certificate, or who has earned a foreign degree that has been credentialed for 12th grade proficiency may apply for enrollment in any of the programs offered at CNI College.
+All applicants/students must be able to read, speak and write English fluently.
+Proficiency documentation includes a high school diploma, GED or foreign degree credentialed for 12th grade proficiency.
+Applicants must also successfully pass the Wonderlic exam as detailed below. - 6.
 An applicant who is a high school graduate, who has earned a General Education Development (GED) certification, or who has earned a foreign degree that has been credentialed for 12th grade proficiency, must take and pass the Wonderlic (SLE) exam.
 The Wonderlic is a national standardized exam recognized by the U.S. Department of Education.
 At the time of enrollment, the entrance exam test must have been successfully completed at the current composite score (as listed below) and dated within five (5) years of the program's start date.
-Applicants who can provide documentation of one of the following are exempt from the entrance exam testing: SAT score of 1220 or above achieved within five years of the date of application to CNI College; ACT score of 17 or above achieved within five years of the date of application to CNI College. - 7.
-The minimum passing scores for exams are as follows:
+Applicants who can provide documentation of one of the following are exempt from the entrance exam testing: SAT score of 1220 or above achieved within five years of the date of application to CNI College; ACT score of 17 or above achieved within five years of the date of application to CNI College.

 Wonderlic Scholastic Level Exam (SLE) Minimum Score

 AOS Surgical Technology 17

-AOS Magnetic Resonance Imaging (MRI) Technology 18
+AOS Magnetic Resonance Imaging (MRI) 18

-Vocational Nursing 18
+Technology Vocational Nursing 18

 TEAS VII Entrance Exam Minimum Score

 Vocational Nursing 50.0%

 BSN Program 58.0%

 HESI Admission Assessment Exam (A2) Minimum Score

 Vocational Nursing 70.0%

 BSN Program 75.0%